 Withdraw the bulb by twisting it out of the sockets at either end and descending the ladder to carefully lay it in a safe place.

 The existing starter can be twisted to remove it from its socket, which should be to the right, so twist and pull the starter to withdraw it completely.

 The fluorescent starter which has been removed can be discarded.
 Install the new starter by reversing the removal method.

 All advice is offered as guidance only.
 All repairs you carry out at your property are done so at your own risk.
 We are not liable for any damage or injury incurred as a result of DIY.
-We reserves the right to recharge the cost of any and all rectification work required as a result of poor workmanship.
-If you are not confident in carrying your own repairs please seek advice and appoint and suitable competent and insured contractor.
+We reserve the right to charge the cost of any and all rectification work required as a result of poor workmanship.
+If you are not confident in carrying your own repairs please seek advice and appoint a suitable, competent and insured contractor.